syncfusion-content/flutter-docs/Flutter/datagrid/filtering.md

 ### Hiding clear filter option

-The clear filter options in the filter popup menu can be hidden by setting the `FilterPopupMenuOptions.canShowClearFilterOption` property to `false` in the `GridColumn.filterPopupMenuOptions`.
+The `Clear Filter From {Column Name}` menu option from the filter popup menu can be hidden by setting the [FilterPopupMenuOptions.canShowClearFilterOption](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/FilterPopupMenuOptions/canShowClearFilterOption.html) property to false in the `GridColumn.filterPopupMenuOptions`.

 {% tabs %}
 {% highlight Dart %}